 The Lion King: A character with a traumatic childhood

-Jazz from Barry Lyga's I HUNT KILLERS trilogy was raised by a terrible father, an infamous, psychopathic serial killer who taught him all the ways of murder.
-Jazz spends the books using these unique skills to hunt down murderers, all the while terrified that he'll turn into one himself.
+Jazz from Barry Lyga's I Hunt Killers Trilogy was raised by a terrible father, an infamous, psychopathic serial killer who taught him all the ways of murder.
+Jazz uses these unique skills to hunt down murderers, all the while terrified that he'll turn into one himself.
 His childhood, in fact, is so messed up, that I'm not even sure I recommend reading the last book of the trilogy.
 Super graphic.
 But the first book is A++.

 Beauty and the Beast: A 'beast' of a book that intimidated you, but you loved

 I read a lot very quickly, as y'all might have noticed, and so length doesn't tend to deter me.
-But the decent length of Fyodor Dostoyevsky's CRIME AND PUNISHMENT mixed with the fact that it's a #SERIOUS book with a #SERIOUS title and a #SERIOUS-ly complicated author's name did put me off at first.
+But the decent length of Crime and Punishment by Fyodor Dostoyevsky mixed with the fact that it's a #SERIOUS book with a #SERIOUS title and a #SERIOUS-ly complicated author's name did put me off at first.
 I guess it's literary fiction that I find intimidating.
 But I really love this classic, as it turns out, with all the psychology and Christian imagery it possesses.
 Russians are a'ight, y'all.

 Aladdin: A character who gets their wish granted